GregShiner/cmpsc-470-final/docs/docs.md

 | `*`      | Multiplication     | `(* 5 3)`            |
 | `-`      | Subtraction        | `(- 5 3)`            |
 | `/`      | Division           | `(/ 6 3)`            |
+NOTE: All arithmetic operators requires inputs to be either both ints or both floats.
+They will always return the same type as the input.
+Diving 2 integers will always do floor division.

 #### Comparison Operators
 | Operator | Purpose                | Example               |